jonathanneels/QrA/README.md

-Do you know what functin Augmented Reality needs?!
+Do you know what function Augmented Reality needs?!
 A way to generate AR-website objects.
 So you can have 3D-like online chats, arcade fun, movies and streams on one spot and just walk away to let it "dissapear".

 I believe this open-source addition opens up a whole new world for AR; you don't have to know 3D or the three.js framework to make beautiful ideas.
 You only need to know how to make (or refer to) a website.